Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotel

 Khem Villas is a family home situated on a private reserve next to Ranthambhore National Park, renowned for its tigers.
 There are accommodations for every price range here, from four spacious air-conditioned guest rooms, to seven luxury tents, to eight beautiful cottages.
 Your hosts are the owners of the property, Goverdhan and Usha, a fascinating couple.
-Goverdhan grew up inside the park, learning about its flora and fauna from his father, one of the world’s leading tiger experts.
-A doctor, he spends days in the villages giving free health care, and visits with guests in the evening.
+Goverdhan grew up inside the park learning about its flora and fauna from his father, one of the world’s leading tiger experts.
+A doctor, he spends days in the villages giving free health care and visits with guests in the evening.
 Usha goes out of her way to look after Bertie and Victoria’s travelers, upgrading them whenever possible.

 Hotel worth the splurge

 Rambagh Palace was the official residence of Sawai Man Singh II, the last Maharajah of Jaipur.
 It is one of the best luxury hotels in Rajasthan.
 As a guest, you really do feel that you’re staying in a Maharajah’s home.
 Every corner of the palace tells a story, from the portraits in the Polo Bar (the young prince was a prominent player) to the furnishings in the Maharani Suite, handpicked by the Maharajah as a surprise gift to his wife.
-In the thirties, the royal couple entertained an international crowd of luminaries, and after turning Rambagh into a hotel in 1957, they continued to manage its operations—in fact, the Maharani lived on the grounds until not too long ago and treated the palace as her home.
+In the thirties, the royal couple entertained an international crowd of luminaries, and after turning Rambagh into a hotel in 1957, they continued to manage its operations—in fact, the Maharani lived on the grounds until her death in 2009 and treated the palace as her home.
 Now leased to the Taj hotel group, the palace still exudes the spirit of a charismatic couple for whom hospitality, on a grand scale, was a way of life.

-Room with a view
+Rooms with a view

 Everything about the boutique RAAS Jodhpur hotel is wonderful.
 Relaxing on your terrace while gazing up at the Mehrangarh Fort?
 Nothing short of spectacular.